-The HPC facility on the Storrs campus services all of UConn's researchers, with a focus on tightly-coupled computational problems capable of scaling from a single computer to hundreds of compute nodes.
-The HPC facility on the Farmington campus is similarly available to all UConn researchers, with a focus on bioinformatics, genomics, and other data-intensive computational problems.
-Use the links below to explore more details about these computational facilities, and other supporting activities.
+The HPC facility on the Storrs campus serves all of UConn's researchers, with a focus on tightly-coupled computational problems capable of scaling from a single computer to hundreds of compute nodes.
+This facility is optimized for compute-intensive workloads, such as simulation and modeling.